hipec/cse513/README.md

 This repository contains the source code of the examples discussed in the lecture slides of CSE513 (Parallel Runtimes for Modern Processors) course at IIITD.

+Course Description:

+Computing hardware is becoming more and more complex.
+Today and in the foreseeable future, performance will be delivered principally by increased hardware parallelism.
+Modern multicore processors scale to over one hundred cores, have wide vector units, maintain a complex memory hierarchy and even share the memory with accelerators such as GPU.
+Conventional programming models using threads impose significant complexity to organize code into multiple threads of control and balance work amongst threads to ensure proper utilization of computing resources.
+This shortcoming has helped the advent of parallel runtimes that assist the programmer by efficiently scheduling the parallel tasks over available resources.
+This course introduces the design and implementation of such a parallel runtime and explores the challenges in achieving performance and energy efficiency over modern processors.